mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Modifying `State` manually is advanced usage of the library, and we are not going to describe it here.

-If you wonder what is `ParseErrorBundle`, we'll discuss it in [one of the following sections](#parse-errors).
+If you are wondering what `ParseErrorBundle` is, we'll discuss it in [one of the following sections](#parse-errors).

 ## The `MonadParsec` type class

-All tools in `megaparsec` work with any instance of the `MonadParsec` type class.
-The type class abstracts *primitive combinators*—the elementary building blocks of all `megaparsec` parsers, combinators that cannot be expressed via other combinators.
+All the tools in `megaparsec` work with any instance of the `MonadParsec` type class.
+The type class abstracts the *primitive combinators*—the elementary building blocks of all `megaparsec` parsers, the combinators that cannot be expressed in terms of other combinators.

-Having primitive combinators in a type class allows the principal concrete monad transformer of `megaparsec` `ParsecT` to be wrapped in the familiar transformers of the MTL family achieving different interactions between layers of a monadic stack.
-To better understand the motivation, recall that the order of layers in a monadic stack matters.
+Having the primitive combinators in a type class allows `ParsecT`, the principal concrete monad transformer of `megaparsec`, to be wrapped in the familiar transformers of the MTL family, achieving different interactions between the layers of a monadic stack.
+To better understand the motivation, recall that the order of the layers in a monadic stack matters.
 If we combine `ReaderT` and `State` like this:

 ```haskell
 type MyStack a = ReaderT MyContext (State MyState) a
 ```

-the outer layer, `ReaderT` cannot inspect the internal structure of the underlying `m` layer.
+the outer layer, `ReaderT`, cannot inspect the internal structure of the underlying `m` layer.
 The `Monad` instance for `ReaderT` describes the binding strategy: